MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-billing-service/datatype.md

 ms.author: eur
 description: Defines the possible formats in which to generate the billing document.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # DataType Value Set - Customer Billing

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the possible formats in which to generate the billing document.

 ## Syntax